 Basic and diluted net loss per share has been computed using the weighted-average number of shares of common stock outstanding during the period.
 The weighted-average number of shares used to compute diluted loss per share excludes any assumed exercise of stock options and warrants, the assumed release of restriction of restricted stock units, and shares subject to repurchase as the effect would be anti-dilutive.
-No dilutive effect was calculated for the three months ended June 30, 2013 or 2012, as the Company reported a net loss for each respective period and the effect would have been anti-dilutive.
-Total common stock equivalents that were excluded from computing diluted net loss per share were approximately 8.7 million and 25.9 million for the three months ended June 30, 2013 and 2012, respectively.
+No dilutive effect was calculated for the three months ended June 30, 2014 or 2013, as the Company reported a net loss for each respective period and the effect would have been anti-dilutive.
+Common stock equivalents excluded from computing diluted net loss per share were approximately 7.8 million and 8.7 million for the three months ended June 30, 2014 and 2013, respectively.